ccao-data/data-architecture/dbt/README.md

   * Prefer tagging the model, and fall back to tagging the test if for some reason the model cannot be tagged (e.g. if it has some non-QC tests defined on it)
-  * If you would like to disable a QC test but you don't want to remove it altogether, you can tag it or its model with `test_qc_exclude_from_workbook`, which will prevent the test (or all of the model's tests, if you tagged the model) from running as part of the `qc_tests` selector
+  * If you would like to disable a data test but you don't want to remove it altogether, you can tag it or its model with `test_qc_exclude_from_workbook`, which will prevent the test (or all of the model's tests, if you tagged the model) from running as part of the `qc_tests` selector